 It is not currently known what the impact of leaving the EU will have on UK policy on higher education tuition fees, loans and bursaries.
-However, the University can confirm that EU students who are already studying at Cambridge, who have an offer to study at Cambridge, or who apply to start their studies in 2017 will not be subject to the Overseas fee at any point during the course of their study, provided this continues to be permitted by UK law.
+However, the University can confirm that EU students who are already studying at Cambridge, who have an offer to study at Cambridge, or who apply to start their studies in 2017 will not be subject to the Overseas fee at any point during the course of their study.
 The fee for those students will remain at the Home/EU rate applicable at the time.

 University Composition Fee (UCF)